ndaman/damagetolerance/docs/exam 2/lecture21.md

 -   5 questions
 -   Bring calculator
 -   Closed note/closed book
--   Make sure you can integrate the Paris Law equation (see Homework 7 problems 1 and 2)
+-   Make sure you can integrate the Paris Law equation
 -   No table look-ups (stress intensity factors, paris/walker law constants will be given in problem)
--   See last year’s exam and equation sheet on Blackboard
+-   See previous exams and equation sheet on Blackboard/course web site

 ---
 # stress-based fatigue